-Check your privacy settings
+2. Check your privacy settings

-Think about your voice
+3. Think about your voice

 Your personal brand is about you, so it's bound to be unique, and therefore, your voice depends entirely on your personality and the goals you want to achieve.

 This means that you should identify whether your personal brand will include facets of your personal life — which can further humanize your brand voice — or if you should keep your personal and professional worlds separate, Jones said.

 One of the most important steps in maintaining your personal brand is to stay consistent.
-Anytime you do anything online, you should consider how it contributes to your personal brand, said Matt Brady, founder and CEO of career consultancy Path2Hired.
+Anytime you do anything online, you should consider how it contributes to your personal brand, said Matt Brady, founder and former CEO of career consultancy Path2Hired.
 This means that every time you write an article, post an update on social media or interact with your audience, you should think about the overall message you're trying to convey.
 Keeping your brand consistent helps you build a strong brand that others will begin to recognize, Brady said.

-Actively promote yourself
+5. Actively promote yourself

 You can't just write an article or start a blog and expect people to find it and follow it.
 You need to promote yourself actively through all of your channels, Brady said.

-"Branding isn't just about designing the brand," Brady said.
+"Branding isn't just about designing the brand," he said.
 "Successful brands must be promoted and get into the minds of the target audience.
 You can accomplish this by interacting with the community through branded social media accounts, guest posting on websites and blogs, building a personal branded website and other similar actions."

-Make valuable connections
+6. Make valuable connections